OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 Evergreen content is content that remains relevant regardless of the season or the time-frame (<a href="https://www.brainlabsdigital.com/blog/what-is-evergreen-content/#:~:text=Evergreen%20content%20definition,that%20never%20lose%20their%20leaves.">click here for more</a>).
 Thus, publishers can always use these articles without creating new ones.

-The challenge here is that such a project does not yet exist for German texts (it is also poorly documented for English texts).
+The challenge here is that such a project does not yet exist for German text corpus (it is also poorly documented for English text corpus).
 Therefore, this repository goes into detail about the technical approach.

 ## Data
 The Dataset has been labeled manually by the publishers.
 Therefore, I can not provide a dataset to work on.
-However, there is a dataset for english evergreens by <a href="https://www.kaggle.com/c/stumbleupon">StumbleUpon</a>.
+However, there is a dataset for English Evergreens by <a href="https://www.kaggle.com/c/stumbleupon">StumbleUpon</a>.
 You should be able to apply my approach to the StumbleUpon Dataset.

 As mentioned, the data is manually labeled.
-Only the text and the article-ID were used as data set.
+Only the text and the article-ID were used as dataset.
 For EDA purposes, further data, such as genre, publisher, accesses, etc., were taken from Google BigQuery.
 A labeled article could look as follows:

 | ID | Text | Publisher  | pageview_start |  pageview_end  | genre | topic | label |